 Every business selling goods or services needs to get paid.
 Invoice plays a crucial part in getting paid.

 There are various industries in a country.
-A few examples are agriculture, mining, utility, manufacturing, transporting, warehousing, education, real estate, retail, finance, healthcare etc. buying and selling is important for all these industries because each industry depends on the other for its progress.
+A few examples are agriculture, mining, utility, manufacturing, transporting, warehousing, education, real estate, retail, finance, healthcare, etc. buying and selling is important for all these industries because each industry depends on the other for its progress.

 An invoice for the construction industry will not necessarily be the same as an invoice prepared for any retail transaction.
-This is because invoices depend on whether they are for services rendered on the basis of time, hourly or daily basis or if they are made out products bought or sold.
+This is because invoices depend on whether they are for services rendered on the basis of time, hourly or daily basis, or if they are made out of products bought or sold.
 On the basis of these different demands by different industries and also for different products and services, invoices can be of several types:

 Types of Invoices Quick List